upstox/upstox-python/README.md

 u.place_order(TransactionType.Sell, u.get_instrument_by_symbol('NSE_FO', 'BANKNIFTY17JUN15FUT'), 40, OrderType.Limit, ProductType.OneCancelsOther, 23001.0, None, None, DurationType.DAY, 10.0, 10.0)
 ```

+### Order properties as objects
+Order properties such as TransactionType, OrderType, and others have been safely classified as objects so you don't have to write them out as strings

+#### TransactionType
+Transaction types indicate whether you want to buy or sell.
+Valid transaction types are of the following:

+* `TransactionType.Buy` - buy
+* `TransactionType.Sell` - sell

+#### OrderType
+Order type specifies the type of order you want to send.
+Valid order types include:

+* `OrderType.Market` - Place the order with a market price
+* `OrderType.Limit` - Place the order with a limit price (limit price parameter is mandatory)
+* `OrderType.StopLossLimit` - Place as a stop loss limit order
+* `OrderType.StopLossMarket` - Place as a stop loss market order

+#### ProductType
+Product types indicate the complexity of the order you want to place.
+Valid product types are:

+* `ProductType.Intraday` - Intraday order that will get squared off before market close
+* `ProductType.Delivery` - Delivery order that will be held with you after market close
+* `ProductType.CoverOrder` - Cover order
+* `ProductType.OneCancelsOther` - One cancels other order.
+Also known as bracket order

+#### DurationType
+Duration types specify how long your order will stay on the market.
+Valid duration types include:

+* `DurationType.DAY` - Day order
+* `DurationType.IOC` - Immediate or cancel order

 ### Listen to live events
 You can attach handlers to the following market events: